dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 -> It should look like an app
 -> load time should be small
 * Let us say the browser is sending a request for the `Job` so it fetches the latest React bundle.
 But here exists a problem
-* When we request data from the backend there are always two components UI and data.
+* When we request data from the backend there are always two components: UI and data.
 * Initial Request for UI and Bundle: When the user accesses the application, the browser sends a request for the initial UI and a minimal bundle of the application.
 * Initial UI and Placeholder/Loader: The application loads an initial UI, which may include placeholders or loaders for various components that are not immediately visible.
 These placeholders help create a better user experience by giving the impression that the application is responsive.
 * User Interaction: When the user interacts with the application, such as clicking a button or navigating to a specific page, the application checks whether the necessary UI components for that action are already loaded.